Global travel booking company Launchtrip uses event data to identify valuable events

 Working directly with event organizers and sourcing events such as music festivals, sports tournaments and conferences manually, the team were thrilled with the results.
 Consumers would move smoothly through the app, booking their accommodation with one of Launchtrip’s partners.
 They decided to make it a major feature of their app.
 But how would this scale?
 This would require a lot more events making this an unachievable task to continue to do manually.

-For example, in Launchtrip’s home city of Vancouver, there are 242 events in June 2022, with 11 of them being major events.
+For example, in Launchtrip’s home city of Vancouver, there were 242 events in June 2022, with 11 of them being major events.
 Even if the team could identify all of these manually, that’s just one market with other impactful events out there such as:

 17 major events in Montreal in June 2022